FREE In-School Educational Opportunities

 (Please note that schools planning a trip to the museum after a 2013-14 Visiting Educator booking will receive $50.00 credit towards admission with a reservation for twenty or more students!)

 Can't make a visit to the museum?
 Let the museum come to the classroom.
-These lecture presentations are accented by the opportunity for students to examine artifacts from the museum's FOR USE collections specifically designated for educational purposes (schools will be informed of the items for their approval).
+Some lecture presentations are accented by objects from the museum's FOR USE collections specifically designated for educational purposes (schools will be informed of the items for their approval).
 Available presentations:

 The King of Battle: Civil War Artillery - The American Civil War was a turning point in history.
-The tactics used were old based on the Napoleonic method from the Revolutionary War period.
+Military tactics used were based on the 18th century Napoleonic method.
 Battles were fought at close range.
-The only long-range weapons available to Union and Confederate forces was artillery.
+The only long-range weapon was artillery.
 Cannon and mortars were used to bombard fortifications, terrorize cities and disrupt troop movements.
-This presentation will discuss the different types of artillery pieces used throughout the war by each side and how they were implemented in battle.
+This presentation discusses the different types of artillery used throughout the war by each side and how they were implemented in battle.

 Of Men, Mules & Machines: How America Entered World War One - World War I was the dawn of modern warfare yet despite the invention of the automobile, tank and aeroplane, horses and mules were used on the battlefields of France.
 Archival film footage of the Pennsylvania National Guard in France highlights this discussion on the mechanization of war.